SynapseProject/synapse.docs/docs/run/crypto.md

 Name: crypto_sample
 Description: Test Plan Encryption
 Crypto:
-  KeyUri: file or http path to the pubPriv file.
+  KeyUri: #file or http path to the pubPriv file.
-  KeyContainerName:
+  KeyContainerName: #name specified when creating the keys.
 Actions:
   ...
 ```

+### RunAs Settings

+At the Plan and Action level, you may declare local Crypto settings within a RunAs block.
+By default, RunAs->Crypto blocks will inherit the Plan->Crypto settings.

 ### Action Settings